S3XT4-Studio/Age-of-Berk-Add-on-Information/bugs.md

 **The following bugs are known.
 Please do not make reports about them, as it will clog up our system and make it more difficult to find unknown bugs.**
 - Dragon Hunters do not play a shooting animation.
-- Dragon Cages rarely generate in the side of a Dragon Hunter ship, leading to the Dragon suffocating.
+- Dragon Cages generate in the side of a Dragon Hunter ship, rarely leading to the Dragon suffocating.
+We are going to fix it once add-on structures get new features in 1-3 months.
 - Dragon Hunter Ships appear flooded
+- Sand wraiths do not grow up with food.
+- Thunderdrums are relatively laggy.